Skumarr53/Quora-Question-Similarity-Kaggle/readme.md

 * Interpretability is partially important.

 ## Data Description
-- Data will be in a file Train.csv
-- Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
-- Size of Train.csv - 60MB
-- Number of rows in Train.csv = 404,290

-#### columns
 * id: Looks like a simple rowID
 * qid{1, 2}: The unique ID of each question in the pair
 * question{1, 2}: The actual textual contents of the questions.
 * is_duplicate: The label that we are trying to predict - whether the two questions are duplicates of each other.
+* Number of rows in = 404,290

 ## Metric
 Since higher misclassification leads to Customer dissatisfaction (lower precision rate) and consumer disengagement (lower recall rate)

 We have to be highly sure about our predictions So probailities of examples belonging to a class seems to be sound metric for our problem.
-LogLoss looks at the probabilities themselves and not just the order of the predictions like AUC
+LogLoss metric looks at the probabilities themselves.

 * log-loss : LogarithmicLoss (metric we want to optimize for)
 * Binary Confusion Matrix (more human intrepretable)